Empire: Early Modern period

-In 1547, Ivan the Terrible was coronated as Emperor of Russia.
-He transformed Russia from a medieval state to a fledgling empire and began the conquest of Siberia.
-With this conquest completed by 1778, the Russian Empire became the second contiguous empire in size after the Mongol Empire.

 The Islamic gunpowder empires started to develop from the 15th century.
 In the Indian subcontinent, the Delhi Sultanate conquered most of the Indian peninsula and spread Islam across it.
 It later disintegrated with the establishment of the Bengal, Gujarat, and Bahmani Sultanate.
 In the 16th century, the Mughal Empire was founded by Timur and Genghis Khan's direct descendant Babur.
 His successors such Humayun, Akbar, Jahangir and Shah Jahan extended the empire.
 In the 17th century, Aurangzeb expanded the Mughal Empire over most of the South Asia and imposed Sharia.
 The Mughal Empire became the world's largest economy and leading manufacturing power with a nominal GDP that valued a quarter of world GDP, superior than the combination of Europe's GDP.
 It has been estimated that the Mughal emperors controlled an unprecedented one-fourth of the world's entire economy and was home to one-fourth of the world's population at the time.
 After the death of Aurangzeb, which marks the end of the medieval India and the beginning of European invasion in India, the empire was weakened by Nader Shah's invasion.
 The Mysore Empire was established by Hyder Ali and Tipu Sultan, who allied with Napoleon Bonaparte.
 Other independent empires were also established, such as those ruled by the Nawabs of Bengal and Nizam of Hyderabad.